LL Cool J

 Juggling his music and acting projects, LL Cool J released G.O.A.T. in 2000, which debuted at No. 1 on the Billboard chart.
 He then starred in the 2001 family drama, Kingdom Come, with Jada Pinkett Smith and Vivica A. Fox.
 Proving he was truly multi-talented, LL also authored a children's book, And the Winner Is, which was published in 2002.
 Still, he never abandoned his music.
 In 2003, he released 10, which featured a duet with Jennifer Lopez.
 He then released The DEFinition the following year.

 LL continued to thrive as an actor, starring opposite Gabrielle Union in the 2003 romantic comedy Deliver Us From Eva.
 Taking on grittier fare, he also appeared in Michael Mann's big-budget action flick S.W.A.T (2003), with Samuel L. Jackson and Colin Farrell.
 He then took on the lead role in the 2005 crime drama Mindhunters, in which he played a FBI profiler-in-training.

-Known for his remarkable physique, the actor, writer and musician co-authored the 2006 fitness book LL Cool J's Platinum Workout: Sculpt Your Best Body Ever with Hollywood's Fittest Star.
-That same year, he starred in the romantic comedy Last Holiday opposite Queen Latifah, which made more than $38 million at the box office.
-LL also had a starring role in the 2007 independent crime thriller Last Holiday with Ray Liotta.
+Also in 2006, he starred in the romantic comedy Last Holiday opposite Queen Latifah, which made more than $38 million at the box office.
+LL also had a starring role in the 2007 independent crime thriller Slow Burn with Ray Liotta.